ronnyerrmann/cycle_logging/README.md

 Open `cycle_search.html` in your webserver (php needs to be activated).
 This will call `cycle_logging.php`.
 The settings file needs to be one level above the document root directory (e.g. */var/www/*) or **$mysqlsettingsfile** needs to be changed in `cycle_logging.php`.

+### Final notes:
+If you tried it, let me know how it went: Ronny Errmann: ronny.errmann@gmail.com